- Program Overview

 The candidate must satisfy all requirements for the Ph.D. degree within seven years after completing 24 credit hours of graduate courses at the University at Stony Brook department or program in which the candidate is to receive his or her degree.

 Facilities of the Anthropology Department

 Extensive laboratory space as well as desk space is available for all graduate students.
 The archaeology and physical anthropology labs housed in the Department of Anthropology provide facilities for the analysis of artifact collections, especially stone tools, faunal and botanical remains, application of remote sensing and Geographic Information Systems (GIS), analysis of primate or human remains, and advanced electron microscopy (EM), and primate endocrinology.
 Housed in the department are archaeological collections from Africa and the Near East.
 A fully equipped preparation lab provides opportunities for state-of-the-art mineralized tissue research.
-Laboratories also contain 3D state-of-the-art scanning/ and digitizing equipment and analysis software.
+Laboratories also contain 3D state-of-the-art scanning/ and digitizing equipment and analysis software, for example for the analysis of micro-Computed tomography (uCT).
 The laboratory for endocrine analyses contains a gamma counter and a plate reader necessary for most immunoassays.

 Outside of the Anthropology Department, interested students have access to the research facilities for comparative primate morphology, human anatomy, and human and primate evolution housed in the Department of Anatomical Sciences, which are at present unparalleled at any other institution.
 The collections include primate fossils; primate osteological material from Africa, Asia, and South America; and living nonhuman primates, including New and Old World monkeys and lemurs.

 Students interested in experimental animal models for the study of functional morphology or morphogenesis have access to core facilities, including modern small animal facilities, micro-Computed tomography (uCT) imaging, and confocal imaging systems.